Search String

 Players need to get good at pointing, clicking and using the keyboard because Captive's gameplay is at times hectic; so much so, that it could be easier play Captive cooperatively.

-Items can fall down ladders and bob around in water.
+Items can fall down ladder shafts and bob around in water.
+In addition, flying foes are drop-shadowed.
 These are small things, but they are appreciated.

-Amiga Captive displays in 32-color 320x200, but its active drawspace is only 146x114 [1].
+Amiga Captive displays in 32-color 320x200, but its active drawspace is only 144x112.
 The Atari ST version displays in 16-color 320x200.
 The Amiga version is noticeably superior in terms of audiovisuals, but in terms of the all-important gameplay the ST version is its equal.

 Captive was distributed on 1x 3.5" 880kB DD diskette.
 It was not hard disk installable.
 Captive requires an ST/Amiga with just 512K of RAM.
-There are also 1 meg versions for ST/Amiga.
+There are also 1 meg versions for ST/Amiga as well as an STE version.

-If I were to be allowed one criticism I would say that there are no footstep sounds and the UI is largely silent.
+If I were to be allowed a couple criticisms I would say that there are no footstep sounds and the UI is largely silent.
+Indeed, audio is Captive's only weakness.

 Overall, I give Captive 9/10.
 On the Atari ST and Amiga, Captive is a masterpiece.